Lending from the Aalto Univeristy Learning Centre requires a valid library card. The same card is valid in all our service points.

 In most cases, loans are returned using self-returns machines.
 In Harald Herlin Learning Centre, the self-returns machine is in the main lobby, next to customer service desk.
-Machines in other service points are also near customer service desk.
 If you are unable to return loan with the machine (e.g., loans from the National Depository Library and interlibrary loans), you can return them to customer service during service hours or outside service hours in returning boxes.

 During building’s closing hours, loans can be returned to a drop-box.
 The book drop-box is located on Otaniementie side (next to Robert’s Coffee entrance).

 Short loans (24 h) can only be returned to the Harald Herlin Learning Centre.
 Keycards can only be returned to Harald Herlin Learning Centre customer service and only during the customer service hours.